an-death/domain-match/python/README.md

-# Golang domain-match
+# Python domain-match

-Example on Python3 with benchmarks has two realization:
+Example on Python3 has two realization:

 - From standard Python lib `fnmatch`
 - From `fnmatch` from `glibc` bind by Cython